 Cambridge Latin AnthologyPublished by CUP, ISBN 978-0521578776

 P. Vergili Maronis: Opera.
 Edited by R. A. B. Mynors.
 Published by OUP.
 ISBN 978-0198146537

-lished by OUP.
-ISBN 978-0198146537
+Head of Department

 Exam Board and Specification Codes OCR J282

-Head of Department Robert Heggie
+IGCSE MATHEMATICS

-IGCSE MATHEMATICS The course Maths can best be described, at this level, as the formulation and application of algebraic and numerical methods.
+Maths can best be described, at this level, as the formulation and application of algebraic and numerical methods.
 This description, however, barely scratches the surface of a subject that is considered in different contexts to be an art, a language and a science.

-From a practical point of view, the influence of mathematics in areas such as computing, engineering, finance and physics is plain to see.
-However, mathematics is also a crucial component of architecture, economics, geography and psychology.
+From a practical point of view, the influence of mathematics in areas such as computing engineering, finance and physics is plain to see.
+However, mathematics is also a crucial component of architecture, economics, geography and psychology

 The IGCSE course is academically slightly more rigorous than the GCSE course, and places a greater emphasis on formal algebraic methods.
-The more focused IGCSE specification is accessible to all students, and it provides an excellent background for those who wish to study Maths post-16.
+The more focused IGCSE specification is accessible to all students, and it provides an excellent background for those who wish to study Maths post-16 philosopher and mathematician

 66 The pleasure we obtain from music comes from counting, but counting unconsciously.
 Music is nothing but unconscious arithmetic. ??

-Gottfried Wilhelm von Leibniz, philosopher and mathematician The course is divided into three components (assessment objectives): - Number and algebra (55% of total) this looks at fractions and decimals, ratios, percentages, algebraic manipulation, formulas, linear and quadratic equations and graphs, proportionality, functions, calculus and set theory. - Shape, space and measures (25% of total) - this looks at bearings and constructions, trigonometry in 2D and 3D, areas and volumes, similarity and vector geometry. - Handling data (20% of total) this looks at measures of average, probability and histograms.
-What skills do I need?
+Gottfried Wilhelm von Leibnitz,

+The course is divided into three components (assessment objectives):

+- Number and algebra (55% of total) this looks at fractions and decimals, ratios, percentages, algebraic manipulation, formulas, linear and quadratic equations and graphs, proportionality, functions, calculus and set theory. - Shape, space and measures (25% of total) - this looks at bearings and constructions, trigonometry in 2D and 3D, areas and volumes, similarity and vector geometry. - Handling data (20% of total) this looks at measures of average, probability and histograms.

 You need to be good with numbers and abstract reasoning.
-How is the course assessed?

-The course is assessed by means of two written exam papers.
+The course is available at both Higher and Foundation tiers and is assessed by means of two written exam papers.
 Each paper lasts 2 hours and is worth 50% of the total marks.

-Reading

-Complete Mathematics for IGCSE (Extended)